Executive Authority (External Relations) Act 1936: Executive Powers (Consequential Provisions) Act 1937

 Unfortunately the speed with which the 1936 Act was passed also meant that some serious legal matters had been overlooked by the draughtsmen, touching on the top of the Irish legal hierarchy.
 In May 1937 these were covered by the Executive Powers (Consequential Provisions) Act 1937.
 As the Governor-Generalship had not been actually abolished by the 1936 Act, this Act was required to validate the otherwise-unlawful appointment of the Chief Justice of Ireland Timothy Sullivan.
 Sullivan had in turn questionably appointed three High Court judges.
-The recent appointment of Patrick Lynch as the Attorney General of Ireland and even the pension of the outgoing Governor-General needed to be legalised.
+The recent appointment of Patrick Lynch as the Attorney General of Ireland and even the pension of the outgoing Governor-General (Domhnall Ua Buachalla) needed to be legalised.

 Repeal

-The Executive Authority (External Relations) Act 1936 was repealed by The Republic of Ireland Act 1948, which came into force on 18 April 1949.
-The new Act vested the powers possessed by the King in the President of Ireland.
+The Executive Authority (External Relations) Act 1936 was repealed by The Republic of Ireland Act 1948, which came into force on 18 April 1949 when Ireland became an independent republic outside the Commonwealth of Nations.

+The new Act vested the powers formerly possessed by the King in the President of Ireland.